temporalio/documentation/blog/2022-06-21-using-temporal-as-a-node-task-queue.md

 The Temporal code is slight more verbose, because you need a separate Activity function.
 However, Temporal has several features that make it an excellent option for the task queue use case.

-## Additional Features: UI, Retries, Delays
+## Additional Features: UI, Type Checking, Retries, Delays

 Most Node.js task queues have a corresponding UI for monitoring and managing tasks.
 For example, [Taskforce](https://taskforce.sh/) for Bull, or [Agendash](https://github.com/agenda/agendash) for Agenda.